 The only two stitch patterns you need is the “straight stitch” and the “zig-zag stitch”.
 The other stiches are merely decorative and are hardly ever used in basic sewing.

 When making clothes, the straight stitch is the perfect choice and the zig-zag helps when a straight stitch isn’t strong enough like on stretchy fabric and to finish raw edges of seams.

 If you see yourself getting a little fancy with decorative seems around cushions and other items, you can get a sewing machine with a couple of more stitch options in it’s arsenal, but don’t think you need to overdo it.

-Something you’ll be doing quite a bit, even as a beginner, it changing needles.
-Singer and Brother and Janome all have convenient designs which allow for easy switching but some of the more entry-level machines make this common task a little harder.
+Something you’ll be doing quite a bit, even as a beginner, is changing needles.
+Singer, Brother and Janome all have convenient designs which allow for easy switching but some of the more entry-level machines make this common task a little harder.
 Try not to go “too basic” as you’ll find that you end up working harder than if you had a good simple sewing machine.

 One Step Button Hole Function

 Creating button holes is a little more of an advanced technique and you may not need to use it in your first year of sewing.
 That being said, if you do intend to keep the machine and have it be something you can use for a longer time, a “one-step” button hole feature is a great thing to have.

 Some cheaper beginner machines don’t have the feature at all and other might have a “three-step” button hole function which requires you to move the fabric around to complete stitching the button hole.
 This can be annoying and leads to a little more frustration than is necessary.